 During virtual colonoscopy, standard CT images of the abdomen are taken while special software converts the images into a three-dimensional moving picture of the inside of the colon.
 A specially trained radiologist uses the images to look for polyps and abnormalities.
 It is a non-invasive, outpatient procedure.

 Virtual colonoscopy has been shown to be an effective examination in detecting clinically significant colon polyps and cancers.
 In fact, the US Preventive Services Task Force recently gave virtual colonoscopy an “A” rating in the detection of colon cancer—recognizing it as a viable alternative to traditional colonoscopy.
 Greensboro Imaging uses a system called Viatronix™, also used in the largest screening trial in the U.S., which had the highest polyp detection rate of any virtual colonoscopy trial published to date.

 After the procedure, there is no need for recovery from sedation, as with a traditional colonoscopy.
 Patients resume normal activities, such as eating, walking and driving, immediately following the procedure.

 Virtual Colonoscopy Resources

-Patients scheduled for a virtual colonoscopy can find additional resources about the exam, including other photos and videos.
+Patients scheduled for this procedure can find additional resources about the exam, including other photos and videos, or they can read our post to learn more about what to expect during a virtual colonoscopy.

 Be sure to visit our Medical Forms page to download and prepare your forms prior to your appointment.

 Every day, Greensboro Imaging strives to ensure patients have the best possible experience before, during and after their exams and procedures.
 It shows in patient feedback.